Cliftonville announce full-time plans as O'Hara appointed interim boss

 Cliftonville have two Irish Premiership games remaining this season and will almost certainly then take part in the play-offs for a European place.

-They are currently sitting fourth, six points behind second-placed Linfield and with a vastly inferior goal difference to the Blues, making second spot and the guaranteed European place it delivers very unlikely.
+They are currently sitting fourth in the Irish Premiership table, six points behind second-placed Linfield and with a vastly inferior goal difference to the Blues, making second spot and the guaranteed European place it delivers very unlikely.

-The Reds' announcement of plans to appoint a full-time manager and move to a hybrid model for the playing squad is similar to a move made by their north Belfast neighbours Crusaders in 2018.
+The Reds' announcement of plans to appoint a full-time manager and switch to a hybrid model for the playing squad is similar to a move made by their north Belfast neighbours Crusaders in 2018.

 That came after newly-crowned Irish Premiership champions Larne became a full-time operation and, since then, Glentoran and Linfield have become full-time clubs.